pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 *"While the `NSLayoutAnchor` class provides additional type checking, it is still possible to create invalid constraints, For example, the compiler allows you to constrain one view's `leadingAnchor` with another view's `leftAnchor`, since they are both `NSLayoutXAxisAnchor` instances.
 However, Auto Layout does not allow constraints that mix leading and trailing attributes with left or right attributes"*

-First of all, take a look at the following code and try to identify some of `NSLayoutAncho``r’s boilerplate code.
+First of all, take a look at the following code and try to identify some of `NSLayoutAnchor`’s boilerplate code.

 ```swift
 // Subviews